HexMerlin/Tournaments/README.md

   - **HttpClient** (for API communication)
   - **CSS for styling**
   - **Swagger UI** (for API testing and documentation)

-## 3. Configuration Profiles

-The application uses two main configuration profiles:

-### 3.1 Local Profile
-- For local development and testing
-- Uses SQL LocalDb for the database
-- API runs on http://localhost:5241 and https://localhost:7168
-- Web app runs on http://localhost:5181 and https://localhost:7131
-- To run locally, select the "Local" profile in Visual Studio or use `dotnet run --environment Local`

-### 3.2 Azure Profile
-- For production deployment on Azure
-- Uses Azure SQL Database
-- API is hosted at https://tournaments-api.azurewebsites.net
-- Web app is hosted at https://tournaments-web-app.azurewebsites.net
-- To run in Azure mode, select the "Azure" profile in Visual Studio or use `dotnet run --environment Azure`

 ## 4. Data Models